-What work experience do I need to become a Clinical Psychologist?
+What education or degrees do I need to become a Clinical Psychologist?

-Those interested in being a Clinical Psychologist may also be interested in:
+Those thinking about becoming a Clinical Psychologist might also be interested in the following careers:

 Career changers with experience as a Clinical Psychologist sometimes find work in one of the following fields: